the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-checklist-resources.md

 # Checklist and Resources

 ## Checklist
-- identify whether your dataset has missing data; use visualisation tools to help you {ref}`pd-missing-visualising-missingness`
+- Identify whether your dataset has missing data; use visualisation tools to help you {ref}`pd-missing-visualising-missingness`
 - try to determine what type of missing data there is (MCAR/MAR/MNAR) as described in {ref}`pd-missing-data-structures`, and don't forget about {ref}`pd-missing-data-structured-missingness`
 - choose an appropriate missing data handling method; you can use {ref}`pd-missing-data-methods` as a starting point for ideas
 - apply the missing data handling method and then continue with your analyses!